osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install OSIsoft Adapter for Modbus TCP using Docker.md

 Port 5590 is accessible from the host and you can make REST calls to Modbus TCP Adapter from applications on the local host computer.
 In this example, all data stored by the Modbus TCP Adapter is stored in the container itself.
 When the container is deleted, the data stored is also deleted.

-### Persistent storage on the local file system from Docker
+### Provide persistent storage for the Docker container

 Complete the following to run the container:

-1. Open a terminal window.
+1. Use the docker container image modbusadapter created in the previous step.
 2. Type the following in the command line (sudo may be necessary):

 ```bash